 Objective

-The objectives will be sought utilizing the prudent investor concept without incurring a level of rate-of-retum volatility materially greater than that generally associated with funds of similar character.
+The objectives will be sought utilizing the prudent investor concept without incurring a level of rate-of-return volatility materially greater than that generally associated with funds of similar character.
 The objectives are:

 Preserve the real (inflation-adjusted) principal value of the town’s invested assets.

-Maintain liquidity and match fund to ensure that the Town can meet its short and long

-term cash flow requirements.
+Maintain liquidity and match fund to ensure that the Town can meet its short- and long-term cash flow requirements.

 Within the constraints of this Policy, increase the real (inflation-adjusted) value of the portfolio beyond that currently achieved with those funds needed for the Town’s short-term operational and capital needs.